How to Ask for Help Via Email

 Bees & Honey

-When you need assistance, be aware that the person on the other side, doesn’t have to help you as fast, as much or in the manner you assume they should.
-They are probably busy with other responsibilities and your request is just one of many they need to get to.
+When you need assistance, be aware that the person on the other side doesn’t have to help you as fast, as much, or in the manner you assume they should.
+They are probably busy with other responsibilities, and your request is just one of many they need to get to.

 What if it were you?

-Or the person who sends their request starting with a nice greeting, all the details you need to help them clearly included and ending with a “Thanks for your help!”?
+Or the person who sends their request starting with a nice greeting, all the details you need to help them clearly included, and ending with a “Thanks for your help!”?
 Those four little words go a long way.

 My job is to offer WordPress support and business coaching.
-I am known for my prompt response and “white glove” support when helping those who email me with courtesy, kindness and clarity.
+I am known for my prompt response and “white glove” support when helping those who email me with courtesy, kindness, and clarity.

 First Impressions Matter

-One that is of value and worth best efforts?
-Or one that no matter what you do, will cost more than their worth?
-So here’s what you do:
+One that is of value and worth the best efforts?
+Or one that, no matter what you do, will cost more than their worth?

 5 Tips for Email Help Requests